Renaissance Residential Area, Port Harcourt

 Renaissance Residential Area, also commonly called Renaissance RA or just RA, is a well-planned and affluent neighbourhood in the heart of Port Harcourt city in Rivers State.
 It is predominantly residential, and is mainly occupied by Renaissance local and expatriate staff and dependants.
 It was formerly owned by the Shell Petroleum Development Company of Nigeria (SPDC) under the name Shell RA until the 2025 sale of SPDC to Renaissance.

 Geography

 Renaissance Residential Area is located at (4.851779, 7.047472) and its postal area zip code is 500211.
 Its boundaries are East West Road to the north, Rumuokwurushi Road to the east, Port Harcourt-Aba Expressway to the south, and Eliozu/Okporo Road to the west.
-The road distance between Port Harcourt's Elelenwo neighborhood and Shell RA is approximately 3.5 kilometres (2.0 miles).
+The road distance between Port Harcourt's Elelenwo neighbourhood and Renaissance RA is approximately 3.5 kilometres (2.0 miles).